-People are increasingly disenchanted with performance improvement techniques that fail to deliver but this book offers a new and refreshing way of engaging in authentic feedback that is willingly given and well received.
+People are increasingly disenchanted with performance improvement techniques that fail to deliver.
+This book offers a new and refreshing way of engaging in authentic feedback that is willingly given and well-received.
 It demonstrates that focusing on the quality of relationship improves the activity of feedback.

-The WAY Relational Framework© core to this book was created from a thematic analysis of a doctoral research study.
-The framework encourages effective relationships and works through perfecting a ‘way of being’ that is generative and productive in interactions with others: especially in feedback conversations whether we are the giver or receiver.
+The Relational Leadership WAY© that is the core of this book was created from a thematic analysis of a doctoral research study.
+The framework encourages effective relationships and works through perfecting a ‘way of being’ that is generative and productive in interactions with others; especially in feedback conversations, whether we are the giver or the receiver.
 The 10 themes integral to the framework are organised into 3 parts that relate to pivotal points in a conversation and that when given focused attention will improve relationships:

 This book will appeal to those seeking an innovative approach to performance management and who welcome a reprieve from the relentless pursuit of a universal feedback tool.
 It is essential reading for: